Want to volunteer at the upcoming Annual Cal-Neva meeting? We need you!

 Perks: If you are willing to volunteer for 5 or more hours, your meeting registration fee will be waived and there is limited opportunity for lodging.

 Contact: Claire Ingel at email@example.com with your enthusiastic commitment to volunteer, or if you have any questions.

 - Cal-Neva Chapter AFS is awarding an individual travel grant as well as a student subunit travel grant to the April 5-7, 2017 meeting.
 See link for further information and application.

 - Montana Chapter AFS travel grants to May 22-27, 2017 meeting.
 See website link for application.

-- Bob Bittner Scholarship, 2017.
-The California Fly Fishers’ Unlimited Club of Sacramento will be generously awarding one $3,000 scholarship.
-This award is open to UC Davis Graduate Students who are working on fisheries biology, riparian ecology or limnetic ecology research that benefits California’s recreational or commercial fisheries.
-Applications must be submitted to Bill Felts at firstname.lastname@example.org by Monday, April 10, 2017.
-If you have any questions, please contact Bill directly at his email address or by phone at (916) 768-0658.
+- Fly Fishers of Davis Scholarship, 2017.
+The UC Davis Center for Aquatic Biology and Aquaculture is pleased to announce the Fly Fishers of Davis Scholarship for 2017.
+FFD will be generously awarding one $1,500 scholarship.
+This award is open to UC Davis Graduate Students who are working on fisheries biology, riparian ecology or limnetic ecology research that benefits California’s recreational fisheries.
+Applications must be submitted to Lowell Ashbaugh by Tuesday, May 2, 2017.
+If you have any questions, please contact Lowell directly at his email address (firstname.lastname@example.org).
 Download application instructions.